gocd/docs.go.cd/advanced_usage/trigger_with_options.md

 ---
 description: GoCD supports a Trigger with option that allows you to run the pipeline with a specific revision of the material(s).
-keywords: Pipeline trigger, pipeline materal, pipeline label, Trigger with options
+keywords: Pipeline trigger, pipeline material, pipeline label, Trigger with options
 ---

 # Trigger with a different revision of material